RNBBarrett/FreezingYourCredit/README.md

 Given recent data leaks like the ~2.9 billion social security number record dump: https://hackread.com/data-breach-national-public-data-records-ssns-dumped/

-You may wish to check if your Social security number was involved in the breach by going here: https://npd.pentester.com/ or by checking sites like

-If it was, you might consider locking your credit with all 3 major credit bureaus, this is good practice when not using your credit anyway.
+You may wish to check if your Social security number was involved in the breach by going here: https://npd.pentester.com/ If it was, you might consider locking your credit with all 3 major credit bureaus, this is good practice when not using your credit anyway.

 The bureaus are Experian, Transunion and Equifax